ryanwhazell/ryanwhazell.github.io/README.md

 # ryanwhazell.github.io
 Ryan's Github

-This web page exists as a testing environment, for personal uses, and to showcase projects.
+This web page exists as a testing environment for personal uses

-With questions, please e-mail ryanwhazell@gmail.com.
+With questions, please e-mail ryanwhazell@gmail.com

-Thanks for visiting!

-Current project: Tex Visions Assessment